ARTICLE 30 - Employment Equity

 (c) The University is committed to eliminating or modifying those human resource policies, practices, and systems, whether formal or informal, shown to have an unfavourable effect on the hiring and promotion of members of designated groups.

 (d) The parties agree that the best qualified candidate should be appointed.
 When the qualifications of a candidate who is a member of an under-represented designated group are approximately equal to those of the best available and acceptable candidate, then, all else being equal, the candidate from the under-represented designated group(s) shall be recommended to the AAU for consideration.
+The term, “approximately equal,” refers to candidates whose scores on the hiring grid differ by 8% or less of the total number of points available.

 30:07 (a) Unless recommendations of the RCEE (as may be approved by Senate) provide otherwise, an Employment Equity/Procedures Assessor shall be included, as a non-voting member of every appointments committee, search committee, and tenure/permanence and promotion committee, including UCAPT.